-The appointment and subsequent management of contractors will be in line with the Trust's Managing Contractors Plan which can be found in Appendix 2.
+The appointment and subsequent management of contractors will be in line with the Trust's Managing Contractors

-The plan outlines the checks needed to ensure requires skill and compentency levels are met and contractors are managed appropriately to ensure the safety of all pupils, visitors and staff.
+The plan outlines the checks needed to ensure requires skill and competency levels are met and contractors are managed appropriately to ensure the safety of all pupils, visitors and staff.
 The management of contractors will be conducted by Site staff and overseen by the Central Estates Team.